FairAppeal

 Loyal Heights is North Ballard's quieter, family-friendly neighbor, with mid-century ranches, tight side streets, and a school catchment that drives demand.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Loyal Heights home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Loyal Heights home turns on neighborhood-level math.

 How are Loyal Heights property taxes calculated?